 - Retest on the ACT or the SAT (not both!), and you should be done in most cases.

-The ACT with writing (learn why you might want to take it with writing!) costs $62.50 (up 6% from last year) and the SAT $60.
-With LEAP’s approach, you are looking on average at $61 in testing fees since the state of Ohio now pays for one of your attempts!
+The ACT without writing (learn who might want to take it with writing!) costs $52.00 and the SAT $49.50.
+With LEAP’s approach, you are looking on average at approximately $51 in testing fees since the state of Ohio now pays for one of your attempts!
 Test day time investment from the time you arrive at the testing site to testing with breaks is about 4+ hours.
 So the proven approach is 8 hours invested if you start by taking only one test or 12 hours if you take both on the first round which will at least double your cost.

-For the family who decides to do a little experimenting and assessing before a calculated approach to testing, this will likely result in an additional testing attempt at the cost of approximately $61 and another 4 hours of precious time.
+For the family who decides to do a little experimenting and assessing before a calculated approach to testing, this will likely result in an additional testing attempt at the cost of approximately $51 and another 4 hours of precious time.
 Our history since 1999 shows the typical student maximizes scores when they test twice after their initial prep.
-Of course there are outliers for less or more testing, but we make our recommendations on what has worked for the vast majority of the thousands upon thousands of students LEAP has prepped in our history.
-We prep approximately 1300 Greater Cincinnati students every year while still keeping our classes capped at 18 students.
+Of course, there are outliers for less or more testing, but we make our recommendations on what has worked for the vast majority of the thousands upon thousands of students LEAP has prepped in our history.

-Experimenting results in a 50% increase in expense putting the price tag at $122 for the student focused on one test.
+Experimenting results in a 50% increase in expense putting the price tag at $102 for the student focused on one test.
 Doing both on the first round?
-Your total cost is now about $183 on testing and 16 hours of time.
+Your total cost is now about $153 on testing and 16 hours of time.
 An additional concern is students do burn out when it comes to testing.
-Speaking from experience, when they hit the testing wall they are finished and more testing, more prep do not reap the reward.
+Speaking from experience, when they hit the testing wall, they are finished and more testing, more prep do not reap the reward.